Andy Houston: Truck Series

 In 1997, Houston made his first Craftsman Truck Series start with Addington Racing.
 He would compete in four races for the team with a best finish of 11th at Martinsville.
 For the 1998 season, he returned to Addington Racing and ran full-time in the Truck Series.
-Houston would have a solid year winning his first race at New Hampshire International Speedway and posting 9 top tens, while finishing 12th in points.
-Houston again returned to Addington Racing for the 1999 season and he scored 14 top tens with an 8th-place finish in points.
-2000 was a breakout year for Houston, as he won two races at Homestead and Portland, had 13 top fives, and 18 top tens, finishing 3rd in points to Roush Racing teammates Greg Biffle and Kurt Busch.
+Houston would have a solid year winning his first race at New Hampshire International Speedway and posting nine top-tens, while finishing 12th in points.
+Houston again returned to Addington Racing for the 1999 season and he scored fourteen top-tens with an 8th-place finish in points.
+2000 was a breakout year for Houston, as he won two races at Homestead and Portland, had thirteen top-fives, and eighteen top-tens, finishing 3rd in points to Roush Racing teammates Greg Biffle and Kurt Busch.
 He returned to the series in 2002 with Melling Racing where he ran one race at South Boston Speedway.
 After that Billy Ballew Motorsports hired him to run the remainder of 2002.
-He would post a best finish of 12th at California out of the five races he competed in.
+He would post a best finish of twelfth at California out of the five races he competed in.
 In 2003, Houston was still running races for Billy Ballew and Nelly when Vokal became his primary sponsor, until Billy ran out of money to run two trucks.
 Ballew kept Rich Bickle, leaving Houston without a ride.
 Later that year, Ultra Motorsports gave him a truck ride and he did very well, finishing no worse than tenth and earned a pole at Texas Motor Speedway.
 For the 2004 season, he continued driving for Ultra Motorsports until he was released after the race at Bristol.
-Andy's best finish with the team that year was a 7th at Dover.
+Andy's best finish with the team that year was a seventh at Dover.
 For the remainder of 2004 with the exception of Richmond, Houston raced with multiple teams, but with limited success.
 In 2005, he only ran one race with Key Motorsports at Bristol Motor Speedway, finishing 33rd after a crash in his final NASCAR race.

 Post-racing career

 Following his racing career, Houston worked as a spotter for other drivers; he worked with Richard Childress Racing, spotting for Austin Dillon in the Nationwide Series in the early 2010s, moving up with Dillon to the Sprint Cup Series in 2014.
 He left Dillon's team after the 2019 season.
 He announced in November 2019 on Twitter that he would spot for Cole Custer for the 2020 season in Custer's rookie campaign.
+He also spotted for Ryan Preece in 2023.
+He will now be spotting for Noah Gragson in 2024.